Reykjavík: Live music

 The Iceland Airwaves music festival is staged annually in November.
 This festival takes place all over the city, and the concert venue Harpa is one of the main locations.
 Other venues that frequently organise live music events are Kex, Húrra, Gaukurinn (grunge, metal, punk), Mengi (centre for contemporary music, avant-garde music and experimental music), the Icelandic Opera and the National Theatre of Iceland for classical music.

 New Year's Eve

 The arrival of the new year is a particular cause for celebration to the people of Reykjavík.
-Icelandic law states that anyone may purchase and use fireworks during a certain period around New Year's Eve.
+Icelandic law states that anyone may purchase and use fireworks between 28 December and 6 January.
 As a result, every New Year's Eve the city is lit up with fireworks displays.